fonttools/fonttools/scirpting.md

 i0.info = True
 doc.addInstance(i0)
 ```
-* The `path` attribute needs to be the full (real or intended) path for the instance.
+* The `path` attribute needs to be the absolute (real or intended) path for the instance.
 When the document is saved this path will written as relative to the path of the document.
 * instance paths should be on the same level as the document, or in a level below.

 # Saving